Another woman has come forward to say that Alabama Republican Roy Moore sexually abused her when she was a teen and he was more than a decade older.

 Moore was a 32-year-old assistant district attorney in Alabama when, according to Corfman, he approached her and asked for her phone number.
 Corfman said he later brought her to a wooded area, where he kissed her and touched her over her underwear, guiding her to touch him as well.

 Three other women told the Post that Moore pursued them when they were between ages 16 and 18.
 Wendy Miller said she was 14 when she was first met Moore and 16 when he asked her out, but added that she went on no dates with him.
 Debbie Wesson Gibson said she briefly dated Moore at age 17 and that the relationship did not go beyond kissing.
 Gloria Thacker Deason was 18 years old, one year below Alabama's legal drinking age, when Moore began taking her on alcohol-infused dates, she said.

 In response to the report, the Senate's campaign arm, the National Republican Senatorial Committee, severed its ties with Moore on Friday.

 Yet only a handful of Republicans have voiced criticism individually and pulled their support of Moore.

-It’s unclear what effect the mounting accusations will have, as many Republicans in the Senate have said they would only denounce Moore if the women’s stories are proven to be true.
+It's unclear what effect the mounting accusations will have, as many Republicans in the Senate have said they would only denounce Moore if the women's stories are somehow proven true.